iann0036/aws-account-controller/README.md

-# aws-account-controller
+# AWS Account Controller

-Manage the creation and deletion of sandbox-style accounts within CloudFormation
+Manage the creation and deletion of sandbox-style accounts within CloudFormation (INCOMPLETE - WORK IN PROGRESS)